tianoak/MedicalImageFormatConvert/readme.txt

-This project converts medical image format from kfb to more universal formats like tiff. kfb format is provided by http://www.kfbio.cn
+This project converts medical image format from kfb to more universal formats like tiff. kfb format is provided by http://www.kfbio.cn.
+For ImageOperationLib.dll, please contact http://www.kfbio.cn/contact.php

 1,
 ConsoleApplication1.exe "image.kfb" image num